 A friend once asked me if Ansel Adams inspired me as a photographer.
 I replied, “Ansel Adams did beautiful work, but photographers who inspire me are guys like Michael “Nick” Nichols and Steve McCurry who both shoot for National Geographic Magazine.
 They are the kind of photographers who would continue to shoot pictures with guns pointed at them.”
 An image I have in my head from a National Geographic special is that of Steve McCurry grabbing his camera bag and vest and running alongside firemen into the collapsed, and still burning, ruins of the World Trade Center.

 Photography has been a major part of my life.
 It has allowed me to document and share my travels and life experiences.
-As you may have noticed, this site is currently focused on VARA racing photography.
-In the next few weeks and months, I will add travel photography galleries, as well.
+In the next few weeks and months I will add travel photography galleries.

 Please continue to visit this site in the future as it expands to display more of my photography.
 I hope you will enjoy my work. - Gil Murrieta